 We call upon the United States government to lead the way for global abolition of nuclear and all weapons of mass destruction by adopting a plan to lock down, dismantle, reduce, and eliminate nuclear and all weapons of mass destruction.
-We believe all creation, including Earth itself, to be sacred and we stand in witness to the triumph of life over death, over hatred, and hope over fear.
+We believe all creation, including Earth itself, to be sacred and we stand in witness to the triumph of life over death, love over hatred, and hope over fear.

 Our commitment is to collaborate with the Grand Rapids Coalition to End Homelessness in their efforts to end homelessness in Kent County through ongoing efforts to increase awareness of the issues surrounding homelessness, and through personal and systemic ways that contribute to its eradication.

 We commit to: Educate ourselves and others about the ongoing realities of homelessness — problems, concerns reasons for homelessness in our county and how it affects people and families; engage in the work of empowering families to grow and succeed by helping families through personal support while they are getting back on their feet after an episode of homelessness; and find ways to be personally engaged with people who are homeless while finding ways to raise awareness about the plight of people living on the margins.